priithaamer/adyen-skinbuilder/README.markdown

           +- cheader.txt
         +- js

-To view something that is very much similar to the end result generated in Adyen, fire up adyen-skinbuilder rack server, that does the template rendering on your local machine:
+To view something that is very much similar to the end result generated in Adyen, fire up adyen-skinbuilder sinatra server, that does the template rendering on your local machine:

     $ adyen-skinbuilder ~/Documents/DV3tf95f

-And go to http://localhost:8888 to see the generated page.
+Your browser will open and show you the rendered result.

-See `adyen-skinbuilder --help` for more options to run server on different port or with logging etc.
+See `adyen-skinbuilder --help` for more options to run server on different port or with logging etc. Run `adyen-skinbuilder -k` to shutdown.

 ### Base directory